rlaisqls/TIL/데브옵스 DevOps/AWS/Netwoking/CloudFront.md

   - Capture requests that are sent to the CloudFront API.

 - An Origin Access Identity (OAI) is used for charing private content via CloudFront.
 The OAI is a virtual user that will be used to give your CloudFront distribution permission to fetch a private object from your origin. (e.q.
 S3 bucket).

+- You can set origin groups and configuring specific origin failover options.
+When any of the following occur:
+  - The primary origin returns an HTTP status code that you’ve configured for failover
+  - CloudFront fails to connect to the primary origin
+  - The response from the primary origin takes too long (times out) Then CloudFront routes the request to the secondary origin in the origin group.

 ### CloudFront Signed URLs and Signed Cookies